biopragmatics/curies/docs/source/tutorial.rst

 Extended Expansion and Compression
 **********************************
-The :meth:`curies.Converter.expand_ambiguous` extends the CURIE expansion function to handle the situation where you might get passed a CURIE or a URI.
+The :meth:`curies.Converter.to_uri` extends the CURIE expansion function to handle the situation where you might get passed a CURIE or a URI.
 If it's a CURIE, expansions happen with the normal rules.
 If it's a URI, it tries to standardize it.